Polar Bear Counting & Writing Mats for Preschoolers

 • Quiet area option

-Before you place the mats in the different centers it is recommended to introduce them to your preschoolers first.
+Before you place the mats in the different centers, it is recommended that you introduce them to your preschoolers first.
 Circle time might be the perfect time to do this.
-There is no point to place them in centers if they don’t know how to use them first.
+There is no point in placing them in centers if they don’t know how to use them first.

-• Introduce the mats to the children and talk about each number and the different characteristics of the shape of the numbers.
+• Introduce the mats to the children and talk about each number and its different characteristics, such as its shape.

-• Talk about small and large numbers, such as number 2 having fewer pictures than number 5 because it is a smaller number.
+• Talk about small and large numbers, such as number 2 having fewer pictures than number 5 because it is smaller.

 • Explain what they have to do.